 Catalog tables are used to maintain the metadata information.

-Cell is a smallest unit of hbase table which stores the data in the form of tuple.
+The cell is the smallest unit of HBase table which stores the data in the form of a tuple.

 HColumnDescriptor stores the information about a column family like compression settings , Number of versions etc.